 Use tags only where they are appropriate

 Sometimes, you may find that creating contact segments may serve the same purpose as tags.
-For example, if you are tagging contacts who have opened a particular email or clicked a certain trigger link, it would be better if you could keep them in a segment rather than applying tags.
-This is because, even if you apply a tag, the ultimate action that you're going to take is to send them an email or put them in a campaign.
-So, it would be a lot easier if you could just skip the tagging part and put them in a segment directly.
+For example, if you are tagging contacts who have opened a particular email or clicked a certain trigger link, keeping them in a segment rather than applying tags would be better.
+This is because, even if you apply a tag, the ultimate action you will take is to send them an email or put them in a campaign.
+So, it would be a lot easier to skip the tagging part and put them in a segment directly.

 Keep your tags up-to-date

-If you make sure to organize your tags and prune them from time to time, it's easier to manage your tagging system because you'd then easily understand the entire system, and can spot when it is getting out of hand.
-You can also spot duplicate tags, and have a backup resource when you need it.
+If you make sure to organize your tags and prune them from time to time, it's easier to manage your tagging system because you'd then easily understand the entire system and can spot when it is getting out of hand.
+You can also spot duplicate tags and have a backup resource when needed.

-If you would like to edit or remove existing tags, you can do so in Settings > Data > People Tags.
+If you want to edit or remove existing tags, you can do so in Settings > Data > People Tags.

 Need Help?